InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/LevelSetsv4/VisualizeEvolvingDense2DLevelSetAsElevationMap/Documentation.rst

    single: LevelSetEquationChanAndVeseExternalTerm
    single: LevelSetEvolutionNumberOfIterationsStoppingCriterion
    single: LevelSetEvolution
-   single: LevelSetIterationUpdateCommand

 Synopsis
 --------

-Visualize an evolving dense level-set function 2D rendered as an elevation map.
+Evolve a dense level-set function with the Chan and Vese region terms and write the final function values as an image.
+Rendered as a height field, these values form an elevation map whose zero level is the evolved contour.

 Results